On this page, you’ll find information about fallopian tube cancer, including the symptoms, causes and treatments.

 Treatment for fallopian cancer depends on the extent of the cancer.
 It may include:

 It’s important to see your doctor if you notice any symptoms of fallopian tube cancer.
-In most cases, early detection and diagnosis lead to good outcomes.
+As with many cancers, early detection leads to the best treatment outcomes.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.